Flashfyre/Spectrite/README.md

 Y = Spectrite Rod

 ### Diamond Spectrite Sword
-A powerful sword made of Spectrite with a diamond handle.
-It not only has a high attack, but inflicts a Spectrite Damage effect on its target.
-It also inflicts Spectrite Damage on enemy entities adjacent to the target but has no affect on blocks nor allies.
-There is a cooldown period (default 1.75s) for hitting an entity with Spectrite Damage and no Spectrite Damage will be applied if the sword is used before this cooldown has finished, though the item will be damaged just as much either way so it is more efficient just to wait for the cooldown to end.
-The Spectrite Damage effect will deal higher than normal damage to non-Spectrite shields.
+A ridiculously powerful sword made entirely of Spectrite.
+This sword inflicts dispersed Spectrite Damage II with a cooldown.
+Neither allies nor blocks are affected by this damage.
+There is a cooldown period (default 3.5s) for hitting an entity with Spectrite Damage and no Spectrite Damage will be applied if the sword is used before this cooldown has finished.

 Crafting Recipes: